 Islington’s Upper Street has so many restaurants that it has been nicknamed ‘Supper Street’.
 It’s a case of around the world in 80 plates — whether you fancy some tasty Afghan or Georgian or some classic French or Italian, just take your pick.
 Ottolenghi is famed for its glorious salads, quiches, and a changing evening menu.
 Elk in the Woods is a wonderful gastro pub for brunch, lunch or dinner.
 The Fish And Chip Shop is run by former Ivy head chef Des McDonald.
 The menu includes both chip butties with curry sauce, as well as quail eggs with cress.

 It’s not at all difficult to find a good watering hole in N1, whatever your style or mood.
-If you’re after a classy bar with delicious cocktails, try 69 Colebrooke Row or the Ladybird Bar, which serves up music too.
-If a more homely boozer with the music turned up loud is more your thing, head for the Old Queen’s Head.
+If you’re after a classy bar with delicious cocktails, try 69 Colebrooke Row or the Ladybird Bar, a modern day speakeasy with oversized cocktails and regular DJs.
+If a homely boozer with the music turned up loud is more your thing, head for the Old Queen’s Head.
 Hoxley & Porter is a themed Victorian explorer pub, which isn’t perhaps as strange as it sounds.
 The Old Red Lion has been a characterful Islington landmark for years, and stages plays in a tiny theatre space upstairs from the bar.

 There’s all sorts on the bill in Islington.
 Screen on the Green is one of London’s most appealing (and oldest) cinemas, with its distinctive curved façade outlined in red neon, along with a large canopy for advertising current films.
 Entertaining since the 1960s, The Little Angel Theatre is an innovative children’s theatre, showcasing the art of puppetry.
 There are plenty of exciting music venues too, from the inspiring Union Chapel, to the underground Lexington, to the more mainstream O2 Academy.